We don't currently have a location that is open to the public. To find our seeds in a store near you, visit our retail locations page.

 I need an affidavit for my organic certification that states your seeds are non-GMO and untreated.
 Can you provide one?

 Thanks for purchasing our seeds for your certified organic farm!
-Please click here to download an affidavit for your inspector.
+Find it here: Non-GMO Affidavit

 Can I pay with a check?